A Pioneering Vision for Life After High School

 Planning for the Future

-That question continues to guide OPTIONS’ work today.
+That question continues to shape OPTIONS today.

 Continuing a Legacy of Innovation

-From its beginnings as a small post-secondary extension to its role today as a comprehensive transition program, OPTIONS has remained focused on one mission:
+From its beginnings as a small post-secondary extension to its role today as a structured bridge-to-adulthood program, OPTIONS has remained focused on one mission: helping young adults build the skills, confidence, and independence needed for meaningful adult lives.